Rewiring EducationPersonal Development

 What my daughter doesn’t realize is that her education is slowly becoming customized.
-While the average American complains about Common Core and how it doesn’t make sense to them, there are entrepreneurs figuring out ways to customize learning to each child.
+While the average American complains about Common Core and how it doesn’t make sense to them.
+Now, entrepreneurs are figuring out ways to customize learning to each child.

-Children and adults all learn at difference paces and in different ways.
-Some people and children are visual learners, others auditory, and some learning by doing (tactile learning).
-Why, then, should the “one sized fits all” method of education be applied all children?
+Children and adults all learn at different paces and in different ways.
+Some people and children are visual learners, others auditory, and some learn by doing (tactile learning).
+Why, then, should the “one sized fits all” method of education be applied to all children?

-While I’m not an expert in education, I do believe that everyone can learn and have a rich education.
+While I’m not an education expert, I do believe that everyone can learn and have a rich education.
 The hard part is figuring out how each child learns and I believe the computer is the way forward.